juagonala/juagonala/README.md

 ### Hi there 👋

 My name is Juan José González, and I'm a PHP developer with more than 10 years of experience.
-A long time ago, I put my focus on WordPress and WooCommerce, and nowadays, I'm specialized in them.
+A long time ago, I put my focus on WordPress and WooCommerce, and nowadays, I specialize in them.

 You probably reached here looking for a bit of my code and the projects I contribute to.
 So feel free to take a look.

-**Disclaimer:** Let you know I work full-time developing [WooCommerce extensions](https://woocommerce.com/vendor/themesquad) that are sold in the official marketplace and whose lines of code are not public.
+**Disclaimer:** Let you know I work full-time developing [WooCommerce extensions](https://woocommerce.com/vendor/koilab) that are sold in the official marketplace and whose lines of code are not public.
 But sometimes, I release some pieces of them that I consider can be useful to the community.

 ### Blog & Writing